-Postgraduate Study Tips: Five ways to avoid distractions while studying
+Postgraduate study tips: 5 ways to avoid distractions while studying

 Online postgraduate study involves using one of the most powerful and equally distracting tools ever invented – the internet.
 It can give you access to the deepest research in the world’s most esteemed institutions, while simultaneously connecting you with friends and family who are probably doing something much more fun than studying.
 And let’s not even mention the cat videos!